 Insulin and the Paleo Diet

-Almost all those problems we just looked at are caused by insulin resistance.
+Almost all those problems cause insulin resistance.
 Your goal should be to increase your insulin sensitivity, or maintain it at a healthy level.

 A Paleo diet may be a low-carbohydrate one, but not always.
 Regardless, most Paleo diets will contain a significantly smaller amount of carbohydrates than most standard Western diets.